MinneSchepers/HCP_TDA/HCP_YA/README.md

 # 1 - Create file for cognitive/behavioral data
 We combined all behavioral data files from the HCP project into a single behavioral data file:

-- Make_cog_file_HCP.ipynb
+- Organizing_Annot_Data.ipynb

 # 2 - Split data into exploration/training set and testing set.
-We created two groups, training and validation sets.
-We performed feature selection in the training data set, and tested our findings in the validation dataset.
-We splitted the database based on age and on years of education.
-Data check based on visual inspection of distributions of these variables in both groups, as well as Mann Whitney U test.
+We created two groups, training and validation sets for Male and Female individuals.
+Later, we will perform feature selection in the training data set, and we will test our findings in the validation dataset.
+We splitted the database based on Global Cognition for the HCP Young Adult Dataset.
+Data check based on visual inspection of distributions of these variables in both groups, as well as Mann Whitney U test and KS tests.

 Files:
-- Split_HCP_data_Females.ipynb
+- Split_HCP_YA_Data_Males_and_Females.ipynb

-- Split_HCP_data_Males.ipynb
+### Fernando Santos STOPED HERE

 # 3 - From the fMRI-timeseriesm we created 4 types of functional connectivity matrices:
 1. Correlation matrices - i.e., Pearson connectivity matrices: